fbpx

 Yes, you can claim Human Rights damages as part of a civil law suit.
 The Ontario Human Rights Code was amended in 2008 to include s.
 46.1 allowing courts to award damages for violations of the Code in wrongful dismissal cases.

 Adjudicator Cook in the case of Boyce v.
 Toronto Community Housing Corporation tells us that the employer is obliged to accommodate the worker’s disability to allow the worker to continue in employment unless providing that accommodation would result in undue hardship for the employer.
 Under the Code, the first question is generally whether the worker is capable of performing the essential duties of the pre-disability job.
 If not, the second question is whether the worker could perform the essential duties of the pre-disability job with accommodation.
 A worker who cannot perform the essential duties of the pre-disability job even with accommodation is generally entitled under the Code to access other work that may be available, together with consideration of whether the worker could perform the essential duties associated with that other work with accommodation.
-This might involve consideration of specific jobs that are available, but may also involve creative accommodation solutions, including new job descriptions that allow the worker to continue in employment: British Columbia (Public Service Employee Relations Commission) v.
+This might involve consideration of specific jobs that are available but may also involve creative accommodation solutions, including new job descriptions that allow the worker to continue in employment: British Columbia (Public Service Employee Relations Commission) v.
 British Columbia Government and Service Employees’ Union,1999 CanLII 652 (SCC), [1999] 3 S.C.R.3 (“Meiorin”).

 Who has the Onus of Proving Discrimination?

 Absolutely.
-In assessing credibility of plaintiffs or applicants, Judges or Adjudicators are guided by the principles established in Faryna v.
+In assessing the credibility of plaintiffs or applicants, Judges or Adjudicators are guided by the principles established in Faryna v.
 Chorny, 1951 CanLII 252 (BC CA), [1952] 2 D.L.R.
 354 (B.C.C.A.).
 At pp. 356-357, where the British Columbia Court of Appeal stated:

 …Opportunities for knowledge, powers of observation, judgment and memory, ability to describe clearly what he has seen and heard, as well as other factors, combine to produce what is called credibility.

-The credibility of interested witnesses, particularly in cases of conflict of evidence cannot be gauged solely by the test of whether the personal demeanor of the particular witness carried conviction of the truth.
+The credibility of interested witnesses, particularly in cases of conflict of evidence, cannot be gauged solely by the test of whether the personal demeanour of the particular witness carried conviction of the truth.
 The test must reasonably subject his story to an examination of its consistency with the probabilities that surround the currently existing conditions.
 In short, the real test of the truth of the story of the witness in such a case must be its harmony with the preponderance of the probabilities which a practical and informed person would readily recognize as reasonable in that place and in those conditions (…) Again, a witness may testify to what he sincerely believes to be true, but he may be quite honestly mistaken.

 Is Chronic Pain a Disability under the Human Rights Code?

 Martin v.
 Nova Scotia (Workers’ Compensation Board), 2003 SCC 54 (CanLII) has told us that there is no authoritative definition of chronic pain.
-It is, however, generally considered to be pain that persists beyond the normal healing time for the underlying injury or is disproportionate to such injury, and whose existence is not supported by objective findings at the site of the injury under current medical techniques.
-Despite this lack of objective findings, there is no doubt that chronic pain patients are suffering and in distress, and that the disability they experience is real.
+It is, however, generally considered to be pain that persists beyond the normal healing time for the underlying injury or is disproportionate to such injury and whose existence is not supported by objective findings at the site of the injury under current medical techniques.
+Despite this lack of objective findings, there is no doubt that chronic pain patients are suffering and in distress and that the disability they experience is real.

 My Employer Fired me then tried to Re-Hire me.
 Is there a Duty at Law to Accept my Former Job?